 To further secure your browser, you can use toolbars from any security system.
 If you are using Internet Explorer, turn on the SmartScreen filter so that you know if a website is a phishing site.

 Use Latest Browsers

-If you are using an older browser, chances are that the weaknesses of these browsers have already being exploited.
-If you go for latest browser, the software companies try to keep on improving on the security aspect.
-You receive latest patches as and when vulnerabilities are found.
+If you are using an older browser, the chances are that the weaknesses of these browsers have already being exploited.
+If you go for the latest browser, the software companies try to keep on improving on the security aspect.
+You receive the latest patches as and when vulnerabilities are found.
 Again, install a security toolbar so that it can check the websites you are visiting with the known phishing sites to alert you about possible scams.